 Take risks: This really is at the heart of The Truman Show.
 What are you willing to risk for the chance of attaining your dreams?
 Once you've questioned everything, and after you've pictured your dream, what are you willing to sacrifice to go after it?
 Often it's a question of whether we are willing to trade in a comfortable life for one of significance and meaning.

-Oh, and in the unlikely event this is my last post–good afternoon, good evening and good night.
+Oh, and in the unlikely event that this is my last post--good afternoon, good evening, and good night.